jorop/landscaping-docs/docs/troubleshooting.md

 ## Artifacts on complex spline deforming Landscape with Paint Layer

-When shapes are very complex, artifacts can appear; in that case it is better to import a spline mesh (just assign a cube as `Spline Segment Mesh`) and then in the generated splines hit the `Deform` button in the `Details` tab.
+When shapes are very complex, artifacts can appear; To resolve the issue, please choose 1 or 0 for `Subdivisions`.
+If this does not resolve the issue, it is better to import a spline mesh (just assign a cube as `Spline Segment Mesh`) and then in the generated splines hit the `Deform` button in the `Details` tab.
 If artifacts appear, it can be undone with `Ctrl+Z`.
 Adjust/delete splines which are twisted or obsolete and hit `Deform` again.
 The Spline Actor can be deleted after the process.
 See also: [Video](https://youtu.be/pYNUrNeKF2s?t=557)

 ## World Partition not showing on World Partition Editor tab